Input Reduction Enhanced LLM-based Program Repair: Introduction

 To tackle the above limitations, we present \tool, an LLM-based program repair framework that integrates automated input reduction into the repair loop.
 The framework prompts the LLM to customize a task-specific reducer, and then applies this reducer to produce a reduced failure-inducing input, finally leverages the reduced input to guide LLMs in generating the correct patch. \tool thereby mitigates the ``lost-in-the-middle'' effect by reduction on each test case, allowing the repair model to concentrate on the actual failure-related parts instead of unrelated context.
 The overall process follows a three-stage pipeline: (i) reducer generation via a one-shot prompt with the problem description, (ii) time-bounded execution of the generated reducer to obtain the reduced input, and (iii) patch generation where the reduced input, buggy code, and problem description are jointly passed to the LLM.

-To enable rigorous and leakage‑free evaluation, we build \dataset, the first APR benchmark that focuses on long test inputs.
-It contains 200 buggy codes from 20 AtCoder tasks released after the training cut‑off dates of the evaluated LLMs.
-On \dataset, \tool with Qwen‑Plus generates syntactically correct reducers for all the 200 bugs, and 95.0\% of those reducers successfully shrink the failure‑inducing input by an average of 89.1\%. \tool with 4 selected LLMs increases their overall pass@10 by up to 53.8\% compared with prompts that embed the whole test.
-Replacing the reduced input for the original input in ChatRepair~\cite{xia2024automated} raises its pass@10 by 21.3\%, confirming that \tool can be plugged into existing APR pipelines for an immediate accuracy boost.
+To enable rigorous and leakage-free evaluation, we build \dataset, the first APR benchmark that focuses on long test inputs, and we also provide a Python mirror, \datasetpy, with wrong-answer Python submissions. \dataset contains 200 buggy codes from 20 AtCoder tasks released after the training cut-off dates of the evaluated LLMs.
+On \dataset, \tool with Qwen2.5-Plus generates syntactically correct reducers for all the 200 bugs, and 95.0\% of those reducers successfully shrink the failure-inducing input by an average of 89.1\%. \tool with 4 selected LLMs increases their overall pass@10 by up to 53.8\% compared with prompts that embed the whole test, and the advantage holds on \datasetpy.
+Beyond AtCoder, we validate on 12 OSS-Fuzz crash instances from five projects.
+Under Docker-grounded validation with Qwen2.5-Plus, reduced inputs raise the micro-average pass@10 to 41.7\% from 25.0\% over the no-test Baseline, and from 16.7\% over the unreduced Origin Test.
+Replacing the reduced input for the original input in ChatRepair~\cite{xia2024automated} raises its pass@10 by 21.3\%, and integrating the same plug-in reducer into CREF increases its pass@10 by 2.6\% relative, confirming that \tool can be plugged into existing APR pipelines for an immediate accuracy boost.

 The main contributions of our work are as follows: